an-tet/store-frontend/web/frontend/README.md

 - Node.js
 - npm, yarn or another package manager

+### Environment variables

+The project uses environment variables to configure the application.
+You can copy a `.env.template` file in the root of the project and rename it to `.env`.
+After that you can set the variables in the file.

+> [!NOTE]
+> If you change the backend port you need to change the port in the `.env` file.

 ### Dependencies

 The first step have been installed node and npm or yarn in your machine.
 After that you need to install the package manager with `yarn` running the command bellow: